vieyang/abiot/README.md

 * In order to support higher GasPrice settings, modify some of the limiting parameters, including maxPrice and SuggestPrice
 * The consensus algorithm uses PoA, and the block interval is 3 seconds

-Refer to [NewChain Deploy](https://github.com/newtonproject/newchain-deploy) to run your node.